Dependent Care Assistance Program (DCAP)

 You can begin submitting reimbursement claims for eligible expenses on or after the first day of your plan year, January 1.
 You can only be reimbursed up to the dollar amount you have in your DCAP account at the time you request reimbursement.
 You may submit claims for services as often as you like, but not until after the services have been provided.

-What’s the deadline to spend down my DCAP account?
+What’s the deadline to spend my funds?

-After that date, your account will be closed and any balance remaining will be forfeited to the Health Care Authority.
+After March 31 of the following year, if you did not enroll, your account will be closed and any balance remaining will be forfeited to the Health Care Authority.
 Once the money is forfeited, you will not be able to claim it.
+This is called the "use-it or lose-it" rule.

 What happens to my DCAP funds when coverage ends?